oils-for-unix/oils/doc/simple-word-eval.md

 In other words, the **defaults are wrong**.
 Programmers are surprised by shell's behavior, and it leads to incorrect programs.

-So in Oil, you can opt out of the multiple "word expansion" stages described in the [POSIX shell spec][posix-spec].
+So in YSH, you can opt out of the multiple "word expansion" stages described in the [POSIX shell spec][posix-spec].
 Instead, there's only **one stage**: evaluation.